Trump marks U.S.-Japan security pact with call for stronger, deeper alliance

 The treaty obligates the United States to defend Japan, which under its U.S.-drafted constitution renounced the right to wage war after World War Two.
 Japan in return provides military bases used by the United States to project power in Asia.

-The treaty was first signed in 1951 and revised in 1960 under Japanese Prime Minister Shinzo Abe’s grandfather, then-premier Nobusuke Kishi.
-Kishi was forced to step down afterwards following a public outcry from Japanese critics who feared the pact would pull their country into conflict.
+The treaty was first signed in 1951 and revised in 1960 under Abe’s grandfather, then-premier Nobusuke Kishi.
+Kishi was forced to step down afterwards following a massive public outcry from Japanese critics who feared the pact would pull their country into conflict.

+Abe since taking office in 2012 has raised Japan’s defense spending by 10% after years of decline and his government in 2014 reinterpreted the constitution to allow Japanese troops to fight overseas for the first time since World War Two.

+Although generally supportive of the alliance, Japanese voters remain concerned about their country getting dragged into U.S.-led conflicts.
+A recent survey by Kyodo news agency showed 58.4% opposed Tokyo’s decision to dispatch a warship and patrol planes to the Middle East to help protect ships bringing goods to Japan.

+Trump’s administration has also pushed for Japan to pay more for U.S. forces stationed in the country.
+Under an agreement reached in 2015, Japan pledged to increase its spending for U.S. forces stationed there by 1.4% over the following five years to 189.3 billion yen ($1.72 billion) per year on average.

-Reporting by Daniel Leussink and Linda Sieg; Editing by Raju Gopalakrishnan
+Reporting by Daniel Leussink and Linda Sieg; additional reporting by Hideto Sakai; Editing by Raju Gopalakrishnan